skypilot-org/skypilot/llm/llama-2/README.md

 * Everything stays in your cloud account (your VMs & buckets)
 * No one else sees your chat history
 * Pay absolute minimum — no managed solution markups
-* Freely choose your own model size, GPU type, number of GPUs, etc, based on needs and budget.
+* Freely choose your own model size, GPU type, number of GPUs, etc, based on scale and budget.

 …and you get all of this with 1 click — let SkyPilot automate the infra.